cbos/cbos.github.io/content/posts/20240108-grafana-faro-trace-with-deployment-environment/index.md

 I created a pull request to make it part of the Faro Web SDK https://github.com/grafana/faro-web-sdk/pull/453

 **[ Update Januari 10th 11:45 CET ]**
-PR has been approved and merged and will be default from the next release onwards.
+PR has been approved and merged and will be default from the next release onward.